slsa-framework/slsa/docs/use-cases/publishing-a-software-package.md

 ### Limitations

 This approach doesn’t protect their users from a published BarImage being tampered with after publication.
-There may be other ways to address these concerns such as code signing after verification, [time-of-use verification](/consuming-third-party-software.md), or encouraging use of the SLSA framework by their software consumers.
+There may be other ways to address these concerns such as code signing after verification, or encouraging [use of the SLSA framework by their software consumers](/consuming-third-party-software.md).